psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = 2.1.8 (2026-09-08) =

+* NEW: "Fail2Ban" dashboard — a token-authenticated webhook turns fail2ban ban/unban events into a live jail activity dashboard with a "Repeat Offenders" panel and a "Top Attack Countries" map, plus an optional Abuse Reporter that emails the offending network's abuse desk using RDAP-resolved contacts.
 * Fixed: "Purge All" now terminates the preload watchdog before stopping the main preload process, closing a post-completion race window that could leave stale preload state behind.
 * Fixed: WP-CLI "preload --stop" no longer clears the preload pid when the underlying process termination fails (safexec), preventing broken preload state and subsequent workflow failures.
 * Fixed: WP-CLI "preload --stop" now performs complete preload state cleanup, including scheduled cron events, transients, and watchdog tokens.